 What’s been the impact of our engagement?

-The SEP provided ParentCorps with a detailed roadmap for leveraging their current strengths and capacities for collecting and summarizing data to effectively use it identify and support sustainable sites.
-The SEP recommendations are helping ParentCorps ensure that all staff find the data meaningful and believable so that findings are used for decision-making rather than dismissed as failing to capture important aspects of sustainability.
+The SEP provided ParentCorps with a detailed roadmap for leveraging their current strengths and capacities for collecting and summarizing data to effectively use it to identify and support sustainable sites.
+The SEP recommendations are helping ParentCorps ensure that all staff find the data meaningful and believable in capturing essential aspects of sustainability such that findings support decision making.